 Professor Richard Clough (1921–2014), landscape architect, academic and collector, presented his outstanding collection of books on the history of Australian gardens, gardening and gardeners to Sydney Living Museums.
 Richard’s gift was transformational, giving a depth and breadth to our existing garden history holdings and providing a foundation for the accelerated development of our collection.

-Sign up to Foundation eNews
+Sign up to our Donor eNews

 Keep up-to-date and find out more about our fundraising campaigns throughout the year.